France

 I had a wise account already for doing overseas banking transactions, and it seemed like it would work perfectly - and it did.

 The major benefits are: 1. you can load money into different currencies at todays rate, OR, if you are not sure what the rate is doing, just leave the money in your NZ currency and it will take from there when you spend overseas.
 I liked loading different amounts into pounds and Euro’s so I could track a little more.
 2. There is a really handy app for viewing transactions, loading and transferring funds.
 3. You can can also load into Apple Pay.
 It’s just like a regular credit card but with VERY low fees.
 Amazing!
-You can sign up for a wise card HERE, for a limited time the $15 card fee is waved if you use my link.
+You can sign up HERE, and receive a free transfer of up to 500GBP.
 Note that I get a kick back when you spend your first $175.
 Also notes that we used our card and I recommended it before their referral link came available :)

 Recommended Handy Travel Apps